-top shows very high load averages even with low cpu ‘us’ (user) and high cpu ‘id’ (idle) percentages.
-This is the case in the video below, load averages are above 30 on a server with 24 cores but CPU shows around 70 percent idle.
+top shows very high load averages even with low CPU ‘us’ (user) and high CPU ‘id’ (idle) percentages.
+This is the case in the video below, load averages are above 30 on a server with 24 cores, but CPU shows around 70 percent idle.
 One of the common causes of this condition is disk I/O bottleneck.

 Using TOP command – load averages and wa (wait time)

-top, you’ll first glance to the top-right to check load averages.
-Which in this case, are VERY high and thus indicate a pileup of requests.
-Next, we most likely will glance at the cpu and mem horizontal lines near the top, followed by the %CPU and %MEM columns to get and idea of which processes are using most resources.
+top, you’ll first glance to the upper-right to check load averages.
+Which, in this case, it’s very high and thus indicates a pileup of requests.
+Next, we will most likely glance at the CPU and mem horizontal lines near the top, followed by the %CPU and %MEM columns, to get an idea of which processes use the most resources.

-atop, press ‘d’ to view the processes and PIDs which are using disk I/O. Here we see MySQL, Nginx and PHP-FPM which are necessary processes and I would have to write another article about reducing disk I/O on high traffic L*MP servers.
-In short, be careful that Nginx (or Apache), MySQL and PHP-FPM’s access and error logs are not setup to write too frequently to disk and you want to also avoid storing cache (eg. Nginx cache) to disk in very high concurrent traffic environments.
-In addition to LEMP services, notice also ‘flush-8:0’ (traced to be PHP cache issue) and jbd2/sda5-8 (traced to be access/kernel logs) along with their PIDs.
+atop, press ‘d’ to view the processes and PIDs which are using disk I/O. Here we see MySQL, Nginx, and PHP-FPM, which are necessary processes and I would have to write another article about reducing disk I/O on high traffic L*MP servers.
+In short, be careful that Nginx (or Apache), MySQL, and PHP-FPM’s access and error logs are not set up to write too frequently to disk and you also want to avoid storing cache (e.g., Nginx cache) to disk in very high concurrent traffic environments.
+In addition to LEMP services, also notice ‘flush-8:0’ (traced to be PHP cache issue) and jbd2/sda5-8 (traced to access/kernel logs) along with their PIDs.

-Using IOTOP command for real-time insight on disk read/writes.
+Using IOTOP command for real-time insight on disk read/writes

 iotop -oPa.
 Here’s an explanation of those options. -o, –only (Only show processes or threads actually doing I/O, instead of showing all processes or threads.
 This can be dynamically toggled by pressing o.) -P, –processes (Only show processes.
 Normally iotop shows all threads.) -a, –accumulated (Show accumulated I/O instead of bandwidth.
 In this mode, iotop shows the amount of I/O processes have done since iotop started.)

-Look at the ‘DISK WRITE’ column, these are not very large figures.
+Look at the ‘DISK WRITE’ column; these are not very large figures.
 At the rate they increment, a fairly average speed storage device would not be busy with some kernel logging and disk cache.
-But at < 25 MB/s write speed (and over-committing memory) disk IO is maxed out by regular disk use from Nginx cache, kernel logs, access logs, etc. The fix here was to replace the storage with a better performing device, something with faster write speeds than an SD card.
+But at < 25 MB/s write speed (and over-committing memory), disk IO is maxed out by regular disk use from Nginx cache, kernel logs, access logs, etc. The fix here was to replace the storage with a better performing device, something with faster write speeds than an SD card.

 Results from a quick dd disk write benchmark on a small StackLinux SSD VPS: [root@host ~]# dd if=/dev/zero of=diskbench bs=1M count=1024 conv=fdatasync 1024+0 records in 1024+0 records out 1073741824 bytes (1.1 GB) copied, 0.751188 s, 1.4 GB/s